 Why I love this recipe:

-No matter when you serve this mashed potato casserole, it’s gonna be well-loved!
+No matter when you serve this mashed potato casserole, it’s gonna be well-loved because it is the ULTIMATE comfort food.

 And the best news is Garlic Parmesan Mashed Potato Casserole can and should be made in advance so you don’t have to fret about it the day of!
-(I’ll tell you exactly how to do this in a bit.
-Promise.)
+(These are a bit of a spin on my classic Roasted Garlic Mashed Potatoes!)

 Other make-ahead Thanksgiving sides our whole family adores: Creamed Cornbread Casserole | Bourbon Sweet Potato Casserole | Fresh Green Bean Casserole | Drunken Cranberry Sauce